How Long Does Cheese Last in the Fridge?

 How long does Cheddar cheese last?

-How long does cheese last in the fridge after opening?
+How long is cheese good for in the fridge after opening?

 Here is a guide to some of the more popular types of cheeses, and how long they typically last in the fridge after they've been opened: